Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 Anorexia is the leading cause of death amongst psychiatric diagnoses and perhaps the most widely recognised of the eating disorders.
 However, it is by no means the only one.
 As someone who has experienced these first-hand I am still shocked when presented with a list of the vast number of eating-related illnesses.
 BEAT works to not only fund research into treatment but additionally, and perhaps more importantly, aims to improve accessibility to services for those suffering from these, potentially fatal, mental disorders.
 In doing so they have raised awareness and helped so many in achieving full recovery.

-AND SO, it appears I have indeed entered the Valencia Marathon on the 2nd of December.
-As I struggle through these 5 or so months of training I would ask you to consider making a donation.
+AND SO, the original plan was indeed to run the Valencia Marathon BUT my IT band clearly did not support this decision and so this has been delayed to April 7th MANCHESTER MARATHON.
+So as I struggle through these 5 or so months of training (now extended to 9) I would ask you to consider making a donation.
 Big or small, any amount will be hugely appreciated and help me to reach not only my target but also the finish line!!

 Over and out,